Brigette Lacquette: Olympics

-In 2014, Lacquette was in the running for the Canadian Olympic hockey team, but was a late cut.
+She made her Olympic debut playing defence at the 2018 Winter Olympics in Pyeongchang, where Canada won the silver medal.

-In 2018, Lacquette became the first First Nations woman to join the Canadian women's Olympic hockey team, set to play defence at the 2018 Winter Olympics.
+She was the first First Nations woman to join the Canadian women's Olympic hockey team.

-Lacquette's first appearance with the Canadian Women's National Team was in 2013 at the Four Nations Cup tournament held in Lake Placid, United States.

-In 2015, Lacquette played her first IIHF Women's World Championship with team Canada in Sweden, where Canada finished second to the United States.

-Volunteer work
+Advocacy and impact

 Lacquette is a partner athlete with the sports mentorship organization Classroom Champions.
 As a participant of the organization's "Circle" program, which connects athletes and youth of Indigenous heritage, Lacquette has provided mentorship to children from the Piitoayis (Eagle Lodge) Family School in Inglewood, Calgary.

-Inspiration

-Lacquettes role model growing up was fellow aboriginal hockey athlete, Jordin Tootoo.

-Lacquette embraces her title as a role model to young First Nations kids across Canada.
+Lacquette has been described as a role model to First Nations youth in Canada.
 "I'm super excited to be that role model for those kids.
 Growing up I really didn't have that female role model to look up to," said Lacquette.
-"It's just very special for me to be that role model for young First Nation girls across Canada, Indigenous kids across Canada.
-I'm just super excited to be that person for them."
+She received the Inspire Award in the sports category in 2019.